strejcem/MALDIvs16S/README.md

 ![](MALDIvs16S_files/figure-markdown_github/intervalPlot-1.png)

+Analysis of 1 kDa mass intervals across all 585 mass spectra.
+Gray bars—number of detected mass signals per interval; blue bars—number of mass signals identified by shrinkage discriminant analysis as useful for species prediction based on assigning the closest type strain; green area—proportional mass signal intensity; red line—mean value of average cosine similarity between biological and technical replicates of individual cultures (4 × 3 = 12 spectra).
+All values are normalized by maxima of the respective variable.
 We conclude with restricting the mass rage for further analysis to 4000-10000 m/z values.
 For more detail, please refer to the manuscript.

 16S rRNA gene sequence analysis
 -------------------------------